-Our advocacy efforts are focused on the systems that work together to achieve systemic change.
+Our advocacy efforts are focused on the systems that work together to achieve lasting change.

 Systemic change is a long game that requires new curriculum policy at the state level, investment in teacher preparation, and clear and consistent communications with stakeholders--which is everyone.
 We are providing guidance for educational leaders and politicians as they craft new policies mandating the inclusion of LGBTQ-inclusive curriculum in their state, ensuring all schools can invest in our curriculum, and supporting collaborative efforts to build family and community support.

 Our leadership team co-authored the National Council for the Social Studies Position Statement on contextualizing LGBTQ-inclusive curriculum (2019).
 Our guidance recommendations for states crafting new curriculum policy outline how the policy will be realized within the calls-to-action in the position statement, including a timeline for communications to school and district leaders, school staff, and parents, and funding teacher preparation.

 The teaching of history and social studies has always had unique challenges.
 This fact is more pronounced today, as we, as a nation, are trying to reconcile with historic discrimination.
 And introducing LGBTQ-inclusive content is layered with even more complexities which prompt new implications and considerations for educators.
 Because of this, we have developed a whole-school, sustainable model and we work hard to ensure it is accessible to all.

 Building community support is complex, and our team of experts is uniquely prepared, with decades of experience, to collaborate with stakeholders to build support for LGBTQ-inclusive curriculum.
 We help educators navigate potential disagreement by incorporating unique considerations for classroom teachers, school and district leaders, as well as offering informational sessions for families, school committees, and community members.